This Cranberry Chutney has a lovely combination of flavors sure liven up your holiday spread.

 - 2 cups fresh cranberries

-Add in sugar and stir frequently while it melts.
+- Next, add in the sugar and stir frequently while it melts.

 You might also like: